 Since joining the community in 2013, I have for the first time really connected with and been surrounded by a group of people who are successful, but not motivated by the blind pursuit of it for it’s own sake — they genuinely want to create a positive impact.
 When your drive comes from trying to manifest progress not just to reinforce your own worth or accumulate material possessions, it makes a huge difference.
 Finally I found the positive, encouraging and motivated tribe I always wanted.

-Through meeting and becoming close friends with so many amazing people through the Shapers community, I’ve also become better at understanding and assessing people’s motivations up front.
-They might be friendly to my face, but they’re saying negative and unproductive things about another person?
-They’re not someone I want to be friends with.
-They share their insecurities and listen when I share my own, but don’t listen or acknowledge my successes or happiness when it occurs?
-That person can’t be my friend.
+Through meeting and becoming close friends with so many amazing people through the Shapers community, I've also become better at understanding and assessing people's motivations up front.
+They are friendly to my face, but they say negative and unproductive things about other people?
+They're not someone I want to be friends with.
+They share their insecurities and listen when I share my own, but don't listen to or acknowledge my successes or my happiness?
+That person can't be my friend.

 It can be difficult, but I’ve realised that letting go of people who put up these red flags will only save me from disappointment and unhappiness later.
 The few times I’ve tried to push ahead with a budding friendship in spite of these warning signs, it has blown up in my face.
 They had too much insecurity, tension and unhappiness with their own identity to be open to a positive friendship.
 And that’s okay, that’s part of their journey, but it doesn’t have to be a part of mine.